Looking for women’s snowboarding gear is a lot like looking for a G-spot.

 Because jeezus, there’s just so gaddam many things you’ve gotta have.

-Snow pants, boots, goggles, a helmet, merino wool layers, a jacket — wait but there’s also like seventy-eight different kinds of jackets and you might need at least three of them?!
+Snow pants, boots, goggles, a helmet, merino wool layers, a jacket — wait but there’s also like seventy-eight different kinds of best life jackets and you might need at least three of them?!

 Confusing doesn’t even begin to cover it.